Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/8_Image_Contours/README.md

 ## Outline
 - Image Contours
 - Contour Features
+  - Moments
+  - Contour Area and Perimeter
+  - Contour Approximation
+  - Convex Hull
+  - Bounding Rectangle
+  - Minimum Enclosing Circle
+  - Extreme Points

 ### Image Contours
 In OpenCV, finding contours is like finding white object from black background.
 So object to be found should be white and background should be black.   - (from openCV-python tutorial)
 ```
 - Input image: shapes.png
 - Command Line: python Image_Contours.py -i shapes.png